Ways to ignore files locally without editing .gitignore

 - Ideal for OS-specific files and editor temporary files

-- The filename and location are up to you (
+- The filename and location are flexible (

 ~/.config/git/ignoreis also commonly used)

-The two methods so far only work on files not yet tracked by Git.
+The two methods above only work for files not yet tracked by Git.

-So what do you do when you want to modify a file locally that is already committed to the repository (e.g., config/database.yml or .env.example), but you don't want to commit those changes?
+So what do you do if you want to modify a file locally that is already committed to the repository (e.g., config/database.yml or .env.example), but do not want to commit those changes?

 The skip-worktree flag

-# Tell Git to ignore local changes to a file
+# Make Git ignore local changes to the file

 git update-index --skip-worktree path/to/file.txt

-Once this flag is set, Git will ignore changes to that file in the working tree.
-It will no longer appear in git status either.
+Once this flag is set, Git ignores changes to that file in the working tree.
+It will also no longer appear in git status.

 git update-index --no-skip-worktree path/to/file.txt

-You can list all files that have the skip-worktree flag set.
+You can list which files have the skip-worktree flag set.

 git ls-files -v | grep '^S'

-Lines beginning with S are files with skip-worktree set.
+Lines starting with S are files with skip-worktree set.

 Difference from assume-unchanged